 Simons Community Director of Services:

-“The environment at Govanhill Women’s Service has been transformed over the last year with teams from Hymans Robertson giving their time, energy and risking some new experiences to make a difference for people who expect so little.
-The service often takes in women who have been through traumatic episodes arriving in the clothes they stand in.
+“The service often takes in women who have been through traumatic episodes, arriving in only the clothes they stand in.
 Having a room that's beautifully decorated, comfortable, well-furnished and with some little extras is of huge value when you have nothing.
-The staff from Hymans Robertson have made a lasting and telling difference not just to the building but to the safety, health and self-worth of every women coming into the service.”
+The staff from Hymans Robertson have made a lasting and telling difference not just to the building but to the safety, health and self-worth of every woman coming into the service.”

 We are delighted to have embarked on a new partnership with The Prince’s Trust in Scotland.
 Maintaining our partnership focus mainly on financial literacy, our people have the opportunity to volunteer for The Prince’s Trust Achieve and TEAM programmes.
 Achieve is an education programme for 13 to 19 year olds which offers them a practical approach to learning, whilst TEAM supports 16 to 25 year olds with training and practical experience to transition from unemployment into further education or employment.